intermine/intermine-apps-c/elasticsearch/README.md

 ##Todo

 * English: "1 Results"
-* Why does it say 1 result when we have a listing of 10?
-It seems to always return 10.
-Shall I just trim them to the n number?
 * Show the score next to the matches
 * Show example syntax
 * Show similar matches to the one we are clicking on